zymex22/Gloomy-Vanilla-overhaul/README.md

 -Bring back linkables for beds <br />
 -Semo updated hes mod Gloomy Extra - Kitchen to support my version <br />
--Support for fluffys mod manager (load order suggestion)
+-Support for fluffys mod manager (load order suggestion) -New texture for Vanilla tool cabinet (texture by Semo)
 // i have decided to still leave something out from original gloomy, to minimize cluttered menus, 2. wall type will stay out. <br />
 2 tables removed, second type beds removed, light is untouched. <br /> let me know if you missing anything else and i might add it back in. <br />